OtsoF/cs-e4660-course-repo/README.md

 - Financial management SaaS product
 - Invoice field predictions (VAT %, amount, receiver, etc...) using Randomforest classifier
-- Similar pipelines expected in the future to help predict finacial management & accounting related
+- Similar pipelines expected in the future to help predict financial management & accounting related
 - ML pipelines run on a (shared) Kubernetes cluster (AKS)

 ![(image missing)](./project-plan/finago-pipeline.drawio.png)

+### The mock env and story

+The

 ### Challenges to be solved

-This project attemps to solve two main challenges:
+This project attempts to solve two main challenges:

-1. Best solution for DevOps engineers to create and maintain ML pipelines on a shared (Azure) Kubernets cluster
+1. Best solution for DevOps engineers to create and maintain ML pipelines on a shared (Azure) Kubernetes cluster
 2. How to make the pipelines green (and by proxy cheap and efficient)

 ### Solution 1: Proper ochrestration and e2e workflow using workflow engine